mmmuscus/Shadow-Functions-Engine/README.md

 	bool left;
 };
 ```
-**Usage:** Any entity that can move is stored as a mob, right now theese entities are the player character and the camera.
+**Usage:** Any entity that can move is stored as a mob, right now these entities are the player character and the camera.

 **Sub variables:**
 * **row:** This variable stores the row of the [newWorld array](#3321-newworld) the mob is currently in.